Curriculum

 Physical Education

 A significant aspect of young people’s lives is their physical, social and emotional development.
-The Health and Physical Education recognizes the challenges faced by young people as they grow and develop, and the many contexts in which they form and negotiate relationships with family, friends, partners and groups.
+The Health and Physical Education program at St. Aloysius' recognises the challenges faced by young people as they grow and develop, and the many contexts in which they form and negotiate relationships with family, friends, partners and groups.
+St. Aloysius' has a dedicated specialist Physical Education Teacher.

 Stephanie Alexander Kitchen Garden Program